TheMonk2121/ai-dev-tasks/400_guides/400_01_memory-system-architecture.md

 ### **Documentation Strategy Evolution & Safeguards**

 Our documentation system has evolved from a **manual, ad-hoc approach** to a **structured cognitive scaffolding system** designed specifically for AI rehydration.
 The key insight was recognizing that documentation serves two distinct purposes: **human comprehension** and **AI context restoration**.
 Our three-digit prefix system (`100_memory/100_cursor-memory-context.md`, `400_system-overview.md`, etc.) creates semantic ordering that guides both humans and AI through the correct reading sequence.
-The HTML cross-reference comments (`<!-- CONTEXT_REFERENCE: -->`) establish explicit relationships between files, creating a web of interconnected knowledge that prevents context fragmentation.
+The HTML cross-reference comments (``) establish explicit relationships between files, creating a web of interconnected knowledge that prevents context fragmentation.

 The breakthrough came when we realized that **static documentation** wasn't sufficient for a rapidly evolving AI development ecosystem.
 We needed **living documentation** that could adapt to changes while maintaining coherence.
 This led to the development of the memory context system (`100_memory/100_cursor-memory-context.md`) as the primary AI rehydration mechanism, supported by the context priority guide that maps the entire knowledge hierarchy.